Discrimination based on skin tone: Education

 A 2015 study that used correspondence tests "found that when they are considering requests from prospective students who are seeking mentoring in the future, faculty were significantly more responsive to White males than they were to all other categories of students, collectively, particularly in higher-paying disciplines and private institutions."
 Through affirmative action, elite colleges consider a broader range of experiences for minority applicants.
 A 2016 study in the journal PNAS found that blacks and Hispanics were systemically underrepresented in education programs for gifted children where teachers and parents referred students to those programs; when a universal screening program based on IQ was used to refer students, the disparity was significantly reduced.
-An article from 2000 mentions the inequalities students of color have when accessing advanced classes or programs for gifted students.
+A 2000 article from the Education Resources Information Center mentioned the inequalities students of color have when accessing advanced classes or programs for gifted students and the statistics showed how this issue is ongoing and has not been minimized.
 The authors analyzed how schools that serve minorities offer less advanced courses than schools that serve large white populations of students.
-Thus, these statistics show how this issue is ongoing and has not been minimized.

 The phrase "brown paper bag test", or paper bag party, along with the "ruler test", refers to a ritual that was once done by certain African-American sororities and fraternities that would not let anyone into the group if his or her skin was darker than a brown paper bag.
 Spike Lee's film School Daze satirized this practice at historically black colleges and universities.
 Along with the "paper bag test", guidelines for acceptance among the lighter ranks included the "comb test" and the "pencil test", which tested the coarseness of one's hair, and the "flashlight test", which tested a person's profile in order to make sure that their features measured up or were close enough to those of the Caucasian race.
 A 2013 study used spectrophotometer readings to quantify the skin color of respondents.
 White women experience discrimination in education, with those women with darker skin graduating from college at lower rates than those with lighter skin.
 This precise and repeatable test of skin color revealed that white women experience skin color discrimination in education at levels that are consistent with the levels of skin color discrimination experienced by African-Americans.
 White men are not affected in this way.